kernelkit/infix/board/aarch64/microchip-ev23x71a/README.md

 ## Installing

-The bootloader and the Linux image are separate builds, combined into one eMMC image using the `mkimage.sh` script:
+The bootloader and the Linux image are separate builds, combined into one eMMC image with `mkimage.sh`:

 ```bash
 make laguna_boot_defconfig O=x-boot-laguna && make O=x-boot-laguna